thalissonfelipe/pygames/README.md

 ## TODO list

-- [ ] Centralize 'O' position in the tic tac toe game.
+- [x] Centralize 'O' position in the tic tac toe game.
 - [ ] Fix bug that sometimes happens when the ball hits the pad in the ping pong game and break bricks games.
 - [ ] Add power up in the break bricks game.
 - [ ] Add score on game over screen in the break bricks game.
+- [ ] Add hit song in the break bricks game.